rustybrownlee-llm/splunk-installation/README.md

 ### For Customer Delivery

 1. Download Splunk installers to `installers/` directory:
-   - Splunk Enterprise 10.0.1 (or 9.3.2 fallback)
+   - Splunk Enterprise 10.0.1 or 9.4.6 (both included)
-   - Splunk Universal Forwarder 9.3.2
+   - Splunk Universal Forwarder 9.3.2 (Windows and Linux)

 2. Verify all add-ons are present in `linux-splunk-package/downloads/`